AOLpress: History

 In February 1994, NaviSoft Inc. released NaviPress, which was a Web browser with an integrated HTML editor.
 NaviPress was very similar to the first Web browser, WorldWideWeb, created by Tim Berners-Lee, for the classic Mac OS and Microsoft Windows.
 According to Berners-Lee, "NaviPress was a true browser and editor, which produced clean HTML."

 In late 1995, AOL acquired NaviSoft, and the package was renamed "GNNPress", then later "AOLpress", and made available for downloading on AOL's Global Network Navigator site.
-AOL then allowed each username to publish up to 2 megs on the web.
+AOL then allowed each user to publish up to 2 megs on the web.

 In Weaving the Web, Berners-Lee attributes the death of AOLpress to the release of Netscape Navigator 2.0 in 1996.
 AOL's Steve Case reached an agreement with Bill Gates so that AOL users could use a version of the Internet Explorer browser, which did not have HTML editing functionality.
 This agreement led to the decline of AOLpress.
 According to Berners-Lee, AOLpress was, at the time, "one of the few commercial browsers that provided simple online editing."

 In 1998, AOLpress made PC Magazines "Best Products of the Year" issue.
 The editors describe it as "the only program that combines WYSIWYG Web page editing, HTML source code editing, Web site management, and Web browsing in a single interface."
 The article goes on to say that AOLpress "isn't simply an editor that looks like a browser.
 It is a browser."